 I would have loved to use Homemade Broth here and I certainly will when I have it in the pantry again.
 But for now water will have to do.

-Since I’ll be using different seasonings as I remake these beans in subsequent meals I don’t want to season them with anything but salt & pepper right now.
-So I added a little salt & pepper and put the lid on.
+But since I’ll be using different seasonings as I remake these beans in subsequent meals I don’t want to season them with anything but salt & pepper right now.
+So I added a little salt & pepper (about a teaspoon of each) and put the lid on.

 I pressure-cooked these beans for 30 minutes on high pressure, then I allowed a natural release for 10 minutes.
-After that time I did a quick release and brought the pan out of the Instant Pot.
+After that time I did a quick release and brought the inner insert out of the Instant Pot.

 Pinto Beans as a Main Dish